 I am so lucky to live in East Sussex with my young family: the rolling hills, woods and pasturelands of the Weald is home; small close valleys that isolate us from the busy world just over the next hill, especially when the mists get trapped between the ridges; the pockets of ancient woodland and streams that run through them; the diverse flora and fauna.
-It’s a truly special place that makes my heart sing and I want my beer to sing of it.
+It’s a truly special place that makes my heart sing and I want this to resonate in my finished ales.
 I want to feel embedded in this landscape and for the beer to be rooted in it.
 To create something special needs inspiration and passion, which I find in the environment around me.

 Saisons, Belgian and American farmhouse beers, wild, spontaneous and mixed ferment beers are what excite me and I want to see more of them brewed in the UK.
-There are a few breweries in the UK that excite me, especially Burning Sky and Wild Beer Co, but a lot of my inspiration is coming from the traditions still practiced in Belgium and the innovations and evolving style in the US.
+There are a few breweries in the UK that excite me, especially Burning Sky, Little Earth Project, Redchurch Urban Farmhouse and Wild Beer Co, but a lot of my inspiration is coming from the traditions still practiced in Belgium and the innovations and evolving style in the USA.
 Breweries such as Jester King and the online magazines and blogs listed in the bibliography have also been a great source of information.
 Some great books have also helped shape the idea for this project.